 Children may also need time to grieve before the healing process can begin.
 Watching over them during this period and getting additional professional help if necessary are effective ways to help shield them from harm.

 Your child's safety and emotional stability are extremely important to you, and you will likely want to negotiate a workable parenting plan that is not only in their best interests but will allow them to grow and prosper throughout life.
 The process can be complex, and seeking assistance from someone with legal experience in child custody issues is an excellent idea.

-By speaking with a family law attorney -- preferably one who is board-certified in family law -- you can have the legal guidance you need for the road ahead.
+By speaking with a San Fernando Valley divorce attorney -- preferably one who is board-certified in family law -- you can have the legal guidance you need for the road ahead.
 A family law attorney can advise you on the crucial aspects of child custody, as well as other divorce topics, and assist you in pursuing the most favorable outcome possible for you and your kids.